appacademy/prep-work/coding-test-1/practice-problems/README.md

 Each of these practice problems is an individual Ruby file.
 Run the file; if any "false" is output, then your program contains an error.

+If you would like to review the Introduction to Programming Minibook, a recap of the various topics are available here: [Introduction To Programming Summary][intro-to-programming-summary]

+[intro-to-programming-summary]: ./introduction-to-programming-summary.md